 Our team proposed a three-phased approach in order to help the client understand their visitors and increase their conversion rates.

-The Visitor Path indicates where visitors entered and exited, which pages visitors looked at, and the length of time visitors stayed on specific webpages.
-By tracking the movement of visitors across pages, the client was able to spot specific elements of their website that was effective or ineffective.
+The Visitor Path indicates where visitors entered and exited, which pages visitors looked at, and the length of time visitors stayed on specific web pages.
+By tracking the movement of visitors across pages, the client was able to spot specific elements of their website that were effective or ineffective.

 Path Probability Assessment divided website visitors into specific segments based on paths that they have taken previously.
 This helped the client see what the probability that a specific visitor segment would take a certain path.
 If that probability was low, then the client could start exploring ways they could increase that probability.

 Visitor Segmentation lets the client understand the behavior of specific visitor groups.
 Our team segmented visitors based on inputs from the previous phases.
 Then, we drew suggestions for the client based on observations about the segmented visitors.

 Visitor Persona indicates the type of visitor based on intent.
 For example, visitors can be placed in the categories of explorers (less likely to purchase), potential buyers (medium likely to purchase), and serious buyers (most likely to purchase).
 This allowed the client to find ways to appeal to specific visitor personas – this analysis was the first step taken by the client towards site personalization!